Moriori praised for dedication, patience as $18m and apology settlement with Crown becomes law - NZ Herald

 By Matai O'Connor of RNZ

-The final reading of the Moriori treaty claim is the culmination of decades of struggle for truth and justice, Minister for Treaty of Waitangi Negotiations Andrew Little says.
+The final reading of the Moriori Treaty claim is the culmination of decades of struggle for truth and justice, Minister for Treaty of Waitangi Negotiations Andrew Little says.

 The imi says the settlement will help restore the damage caused to its cultural identity over generations.

-The act will give effect to the deed of settlement between Moriori and the Crown which was signed on February 14, 2020.
+The act will give effect to the deed of settlement between Moriori and the Crown, which was signed on February 14, 2020.

-The settlement for the will included an agreed account of their history, a Crown apology, and $18 million.
+The settlement included an agreed account of their history, a Crown apology, and $18 million.

-Little was the first to speak and said today was a very special day for Moriori.
+Little said today was a very special day for Moriori.

 "One hundred and fifty-nine years ago Moriori karāpuna petitioned Governor George Grey, remembering the trauma of the 1835 settlement of Rēkohu by Ngāti Mutunga in seeking the Crown's protection.
 This day is the culmination of the struggle for truth and justice that began then," Little said.

-"It's a testament to the years of hard work by Moriori and dedication to negotiating a deed of settlement and a long awaited day of celebration at the end of the legislative period that has lasted nearly two years because of delays caused by the Covid outbreak."
+"It's a testament to the years of hard work by Moriori and dedication to negotiating a deed of settlement and a long-awaited day of celebration at the end of the legislative period that has lasted nearly two years because of delays caused by the Covid outbreak."

 Little thanked the Moriori for their patience in reaching this milestone.